hanulrheem9218/govhack2023-backend/README.md

 I was given just two days to develop the backend server during the competition, and although I was new to Express.js, with the team, I was able to successfully complete the backend server.
 This experience taught me that achieving fast production results requires both knowledge and the ability to work effectively as part of a team.

+## Design Pattern: Controller-Service-Repository

+-Controller: used the controller to implement rest interface for the business logics.
+-Service: applied the businnes logics to the service.
+-Repository: stored the entities into the github.

 ## Features

 ### Finished (Backend Features)